 Date/Time — Race, Registration: The Hallucination 100 Mile & LSD 100K events will start on Friday at 4:00 pm, EST. Yikes!
-Race registration will begin at noon on Friday at Hell Creek Ranch.
+Race registration and packet pickup will begin at noon on Friday at Hell Creek Ranch.

 Qualifying: There are no formal qualifications for this event except good judgment as to your fitness for such an event.
 The cut off times will be strictly enforced.

 Time Limit: There will be a 30-hour time limit for the 100 Mile & 100K distances.

 Mandatory Event Switching: 100 Mile racers not on pace to finish within the time limit will be switched to 100K after 4 laps (66.67 miles).
 So you’ve got to finish the 4 laps in 20 hours to continue… If you (have to) switch, you will not be eligible for any awards but will be listed in the race results and receive a medal for the 100K distance.

 Completed 67 miles (4 loops): scored as 100K finisher; time recorded as of 4th loop completion.